Mental health toll from isolation affecting kids on reentry

 After two suicidal crises during pandemic isolation, 16-year-old Zach Sampson feels stronger but worries his social skills have gone stale.

-Amara Bhatia has overcome her pandemic depression but the teen feels worn down, in a state of "neutralness.''
+Amara Bhatia has overcome her pandemic frustrations but the teen feels worn down, in a state of "neutralness.''
 Virginia Shipp is adjusting but says returning to normal “is kind of unnormal for me.’’

 After relentless months of social distancing, online schooling and other restrictions, many kids are feeling the pandemic’s toll or facing new challenges navigating reentry.

-Note: This story was first published on June 29, 2021.
-It was updated on July 2, 2021 to make clear that Amara Bhatia did not have diagnosed depression related to the pandemic, worries specifically about the safety of returning to class, and lacks the energy for happiness specifically related to the pandemic being almost over.